colindouglas/colindougl.as/README.md

 Deploys via Netlify.

-Visit https://www.colindougl.as to see it in action
+Visit https://colindougl.as or https://douglas.science to see it in action